 Every user can use the Office apps on 5 devices including PCs, laptops, Macs, tablets and mobile phones.

-G Suite is completely web-based.
-On PC and laptop, you can simply access everything in the G Suite kitty through your standard web browser.
+Google Workspace (formerly G Suite) is completely web-based.
+On PC and laptop, you can simply access everything in the Google Workspace (formerly G Suite) kitty through your standard web browser.

 If mobile is your thing, you can install individual apps.